bevans-jev/Petri/README.md

 # Petri
 How to play

-Open petri.html in any web browser (just double-click it), or play the hosted link if someone shared one.
+Open petri.html in any web browser, or use this link! https://bevans-jev.github.io/Petri/

 Your first piece must sit on your starting corner (the little colored wedge).